implement

 Implementation

 Verification-driven coding with tight feedback loops.
-Distilled from 21,321 tracked operations across 64+ projects, 612 debugging sessions, and 2,476 conversation histories.
+Distilled from 21,321 tracked operations across 64+ projects, 612 debugging sessions, and ~600 transcribed working sessions from the Apr–Jul 2026 corpus.
 These are the patterns that consistently ship working code.

-Core insight: Verify in tight loops, roughly every 2-3 edits.
-73% of fixes go unverified across the dataset, which is the single biggest quality gap.
-Sessions that maintain a tight verify cadence avoid the debugging spirals that the rest of this skill is designed to prevent.
+Core insight: Verify in tight loops, roughly every 2-3 edits — 73% of fixes go unverified across the dataset, the single biggest quality gap.
+And proof lives where the artifact is consumed, not where it was produced: green producer gates are necessary, never sufficient.

 How to read this skill: the loop and the heuristics below are calibrated for non-trivial implementation work.
 Trivial fixes (config, typo, single-line) shouldn't drag through five phases.
 Use judgment, scale planning to scope, and skip what doesn't apply.
 The Code Discipline section is principles that bias toward caution; for one-line changes, just make the change.